 • inflammatory processes of the digestive system;

-• conducting radiation therapy;
+• carrying out radiation therapy;

 • hypothermia of the body;

-• cold air entering the respiratory tract.
+• entry of cold air into the respiratory tract.

 A child is at risk for bronchiolitis if:

-• the weight of the baby is very small;
+• the baby's weight is very small;

-• the child is on artificial feeding;
+• the child is bottle-fed;

-• baby under 3 months old
+• baby under 3 months;

-• for some reason, the child's immune system is weakened;
+• for some reason the child’s immune system is weakened;

-• the baby grows up in a smoking family.
+• The baby grows up in a smoking family.

 Types of bronchiolitis in children: signs of acute and obliterating forms of the disease